tensorflow/tensorflow/g3doc/WritingAPass.md

 A module pass operates on a per-module granularity, executing on the entire program as a unit.
 As such, module passes are able to add/remove/modify any functions freely.
-Module passes still have constraints though, they are not able
-to:
+Module passes have the following restrictions, and any noncompliance will lead to problematic behavior in multithreaded and other advanced scenarios:

 *   Maintain pass state across invocations of runOnModule.
+*   Maintain any global mutable state, e.g. static variables within the source file.
+All mutable state should be maintained by an instance of the pass.

 To create a module pass, a derived class must adhere to the following: